vmware/powershell-module-for-vmware-cloud-foundation/README.md

 ## Overview

-`PowerVCF` is an open source PowerShell Module for interacting with the [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] public API.
+`PowerVCF` is an open source PowerShell Module for interacting with the [VMware Cloud Foundation][docs-vmware-cloud-foundation] public API.

 ## Documentation